Juan Zanelli

 Juan Ernesto Zanelli de Vescovi (1906 – 19 August 1944) was a prominent Chilean racing driver, considered the first Chilean and the first South American to win a Grand Prix in Europe.
 He triumphed in three Grand Prix races in the early 1930s: two in Le Mans and one in Barcelona.
 He raced for Bugatti, Nacional Pescara, Alfa Romeo, Maserati, Torino, and Villa Padierna in the Grand Prix of the 1920s and 1930s, the predecessors of Formula 1.
 In 1931, he was crowned champion of the European Hill Climb Championship, which later gave rise to the World Rally Championship.

 Life

 He was the son of Nicolás Zanelli, an Italian immigrant who made a fortune in the nitrate fields of Antofagasta, and Adela de Vescovi, a native of Tarapacá.
 He spent his childhood between Iquique, Santiago, and Valparaíso.
-At that time, the wealthiest families, especially foreigners, studied abroad.
-Juan Zanelli finished his studies in Switzerland.
+At that time, the wealthiest families, especially foreigners, studied abroad and for Juan this meant an education at Wrekin College, Shropshire, England from 1921-23, finishing his studies in Switzerland.
 After completing his studies, he settled in Nice as a consul.

 Juan Zanelli's document as Consul of Chile.

 He began to establish contacts with the European aristocracy, something very difficult at that time, especially for a South American.
 Their shared passion was motorsports, which was then exclusive to the wealthy.
 During this period, "gentleman drivers" emerged, people who had the passion and financial resources to participate in high-level motorsport competitions.